Chapter

 Since I had been diagnosed in the regular hospital (2003), my antidepressants had been significantly increased.
 After the clinical therapy in the psychiatric hospital, when I felt so well, I had even reduced them partially, but in the last periods in the part-time therapy, when I was having such a hard time, they had been increased again, even doubled, “just as a helping hand!
 So not as a regression” Lieve and Eelco assured me.
 But when this almost maximum dose did not help sufficiently against the anxiety, I was also given an antipsychotic for the first time in my life, which was constantly increased to a fairly high dose, “just as a helping hand!”
 But the expected progress that would make me no longer need my medication, did not materialize and has not materialized to this day.
 I was damaged too far.

 The worst part is that it was a puzzle for me what had actually happened, and what part the therapists had in it.
 At the farewell they behaved as infallibly as ever, as if nothing had happened.
 That was terrible.
 They just went on with their ways and techniques, and they let me go in this state, without looking critically at themselves, and admitting their own mistakes, although Eelco said that it was their responsibility, but what that meant exactly, I did not know.
 I had to find out for myself what went wrong, where it went wrong, where the mistakes were made, how it all works psychologically and so on.
 That is hard!
 They unfairly had so much faith in their therapy and nothing came of it.
 They assured me at one point in the therapy, when I could no longer fantasize aggressively, that I was allowed to exist the way I was, but I did not go home with that feeling.
 I felt the conditional love, which I had experienced in the past within my family, and which now, with this event, came crashing down again.
-Because I was not like they thought I was: I was like I came out of the clinic, that was the real Jesse, back then I was still standing.
+Because I was not like they thought I was: I was like how I came out of the clinic, that was the real Jesse, back then I was still standing.
 Back then I had the extra space in my head that I always needed so much, to keep my great fear (of real and actual danger!) manageable.
 This was unbearable.
 And I was furious, but kept this all inside.

 By applying a lot of pressure on me, not affirming me, and challenging my boundaries, the therapists hoped that I would bring out my dire anger, defend my boundaries, so that I would gain self-confidence, and then be able to release my anger and push my boundaries!
 And at first glance, they thought that’s what was happening to me.
 But that was not what was going on in my head, I have already made that clear.
 The therapy had a completely different effect than what had been intended.
 If their estimations had been correct, and I had no serious trauma towards my parents anymore, I would have been free of diagnosis after this therapy.
 Unfortunately, things turned out differently for me, and I was brought fully into contact with a serious trauma, from which you can actually only run away or fight if you want to remain intact.
 And it was precisely those ‘flight and fight’ ways (black and white thinking (splitting), aggressive fantasies, going out of contact), that were taken from me.
 And when they saw what effect that had, they also admitted that fleeing was justified.
 Now I know that Anke and Desmond, the therapists at the clinic, should not have referred me to the part-time-therapy.
 The stakes were too high.
 Apparently they were willing to take the risk, and perhaps I had unwittingly misled them.
 After all, they had raised this issue several times: the time I had knocked on Desmond’s door at various times after the therapy, because I wanted to talk to him about it in person.
 And the time Anke asked me about what exactly I was afraid of when I was living out my aggression internally.
 It is the function of a therapist to confront his or her patients with the trauma they have suffered, and to make it known to the patient’s conscious mind.
 This was done well with the trauma to my sister, but not with the trauma to my father.
 I have, out of great fear and shame, subconsciously avoided talking about it.
 I denied that part of myself.
 Sometimes I feel very guilty about that, but I can’t handle it to look at the damage this all has caused with guilt, so I try not to listen to it…